As I was reviewing the Mintt A5, I began to wonder at what price you had to sacrifice too much to make a capable smartphone.

 Battery – PASS

-Battery mAh | 4000mAh (3930 test) |
+Battery mAh4000mAh (3930 test)

-Charger | 5V/1.5A/7.5W USB-C Charge Time under 5 hours You can use any USB-A charger and any USB-C PD charger, but it does not fast charge topping out at 7.5W |
+You can use any USB-A charger and any USB-C PD charger, but it does not fast charge topping out at 7.5W

 The battery is quite large and will last 2-3 days with power-saving measures (assuming screen time of about 3 hours per day).
 It has a low drain (screen off but idle) and should go three weeks without a charge.